Caupz/smit-trial-2020-ch/README.md

 # Install instructions
 1. Git clone
 2. Build
+3. Install Gradle if you haven't got it already
-3. After running is finished its process go to http://localhost:8080
+4. After running is finished its process go to http://localhost:8080

 # Actions
 CAPS LOCKED texts are meant to be replaced by values you want to provide for the actions.